External Fish Disease

 Further information

-The incidence and severity of fish diseases have been monitored in North Sea fish for over 35 years.
+The incidence and severity of fish disease have been monitored in North Sea fish for over 35 years.
 Disease incidence is an indicator of stressor impacts upon a key part of the marine ecosystem and monitoring allows for the impact assessment of multiple stressors on fish health.
 Stressors include nutrition, environmental variability (such as temperature, pH, hypoxia) and exposure to anthropogenic contaminants that impact immuno-competence and make organisms more susceptible to infection by disease-causing agents.

 In common dab (Limanda limanda), the incidence of epidermal hyperplasia/papilloma was found to decrease offshore along a pollution gradient in the southern North Sea (Vethaak and others, 1992), whilst viral lymphocystis was found to be elevated in flounder experimentally exposed to contaminated sediments (Vethaak and others, 1996).
 Increases in epidermal papilloma and lymphocystis in dab from Danish waters in the 1980s were thought to be stress related, following a period of oxygen deficiency (Mellergard and Nielsen, 1997), indicating the multifactorial nature of fish disease.
 Hyperpigmentation in North Sea dab has been increasing in prevalence and severity over the last two decades (Grütjen and others, 2013; Lang and others, 2017a).
 The cause(s) of hyperpigmentation remain unclear, although no infectious agents appear to be implicated (Noguera and others, 2013), and it has previously been associated with cadmium exposure (Tysklind and others 2013).